Chr1sWilliams/Chris_Williams_Honours/README.md

 # Chris_Williams_Honours
-Honours Thesis by Christopher Williams
+ANU Honours Thesis by Christopher Williams

 Here you will find python notebooks that are intended to be read interactively within the chapters of my thesis.

-The thesis itself is self-contained, but should a reader desire to perform any of the computations themselves, the code is here.
+The thesis itself is self-contained, but should a reader desire to perform any of the computations the code is made available.

-To run this, you need to have a Jupyter environment installed.
+To run this, simply download (or clone) the repository and run the notebooks labelled `Chapter_*'.
+A Jupyter environment is needed with Python 3 (Python 2 to run the deterministic algorithm with picture manipulation).
 This can be done through Anaconda: https://www.anaconda.com/distribution/ .

-Enjoy!
+Thanks and enjoy!